quantumlib/Qualtran/docs/reference/qualtran/Bloq.md

 <h3 id="tensor_contract"><code>tensor_contract</code></h3>

-<a target="_blank" class="external" href="https://github.com/quantumlib/Qualtran/blob/main/qualtran/_infra/bloq.py#L230-L240">View source</a>
+<a target="_blank" class="external" href="https://github.com/quantumlib/Qualtran/blob/main/qualtran/_infra/bloq.py#L266-L300">View source</a>

 <pre class="devsite-click-to-copy prettyprint lang-py tfo-signature-link">
+<code>tensor_contract(
+    superoperator: bool = False
-<code>tensor_contract() -> 'NDArray'
+) -> 'NDArray'
 </code></pre>

-Return a contracted, dense ndarray representing this bloq.
+Return a contracted, dense ndarray encoding of this bloq.

-This constructs a tensor network and then contracts it according to our registers, i.e. the dangling indices.
-The returned array will be 0-, 1- or 2-dimensional.
-If it is a 2-dimensional matrix, we follow the quantum computing / matrix multiplication convention of (right, left) indices.
+This method decomposes and flattens this bloq into a factorized CompositeBloq, turns that composite bloq into a Quimb tensor network, and contracts it into a dense ndarray.

+The returned array will be 0-, 1-, 2-, or 4-dimensional with indices arranged according to the bloq's signature and the type of simulation requested via the `superoperator` flag.

+If `superoperator` is set to False (the default), a pure-state tensor network will be constructed.
+ - If `bloq` has all thru-registers, the dense tensor will be 2-dimensional with shape `(n, n)` where `n` is the number of bits in the signature.
+We follow the linear algebra convention and order the indices as (right, left) so the matrix-vector product can be used to evolve a state vector.
+ - If `bloq` has all left- or all right-registers, the tensor will be 1-dimensional with shape `(n,)`.
+Note that we do not distinguish between 'row' and 'column' vectors in this function.
+ - If `bloq` has no external registers, the contracted form is a 0-dimensional complex number.

+If `superoperator` is set to True, an open-system tensor network will be constructed.
+ - States result in a 2-dimensional density matrix with indices (right_forward, right_backward)
+   or (left_forward, left_backward) depending on whether they're input or output states.
+ - Operations result in a 4-dimensional tensor with indices (right_forward, right_backward,
+   left_forward, left_backward).

+Args

+`superoperator`
+: If toggled to True, do an open-system simulation.
+This supports non-unitary operations like measurement, but is more costly and results in higher-dimension resultant tensors.

 <h3 id="my_tensors"><code>my_tensors</code></h3>

-<a target="_blank" class="external" href="https://github.com/quantumlib/Qualtran/blob/main/qualtran/_infra/bloq.py#L242-L274">View source</a>
+<a target="_blank" class="external" href="https://github.com/quantumlib/Qualtran/blob/main/qualtran/_infra/bloq.py#L302-L334">View source</a>

 <pre class="devsite-click-to-copy prettyprint lang-py tfo-signature-link">
 <code>my_tensors(
     incoming: Dict[str, 'ConnectionT'], outgoing: Dict[str, 'ConnectionT']
-) -> List['qtn.Tensor']
+) -> List[Union['qtn.Tensor', 'DiscardInd']]
 </code></pre>

 Override this method to support native quimb simulation of this Bloq.